jedisct1/dsvpn/README.md

 * Works on Linux (kernel >= 3.17), macOS and OpenBSD, as well as DragonFly BSD, FreeBSD and NetBSD in client and point-to-point modes.
 Adding support for other operating systems is trivial.
 * Doesn't leak between reconnects if the network doesn't change.
 Blocks IPv6 on the client to prevent IPv6 leaks.

-Next:

-* Make the handshake non-blocking.

-Maybe:

-* Automatically change the DNS settings of the client to the default resolver used by the server.
-* The ability to run custom commands after the link is up.
-* Support for multiple clients.

-Non-features:

-* Anything else.
-Including supporting operating systems I don't use.

-Never ever:

-* Any feature request mentioning `systemd`.

 ## Installation

 ```sh